whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 ### Areas of Emphasis

 I did Pragmatic Studio twice, did a bunch of Ruby exercises on Excerism.io, and tried to 'teach' myself coding over a period of 3 months prior to Turing.
-Depsite this effort, upon starting Turing I still seemed lost.
+Despite this effort, upon starting Turing I still seemed lost.
 I could hack my way through a lot of problems but didn't know why some things worked and others failed.
 My theme for this module was to stop hacking and start learning.
 I focused on thinking about design, laying out problems via pseudo code, and slowing my pace down.
-Having evaluated and refactored most of my old exercisms, I feel that I have lived up to this theme.
+Having evaluated and re-factored most of my old exercisms, I feel that I have lived up to this theme.
 But there is still room for improvement -- there always is!

 ### End of Module Assessment